learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 $p >= \alpha$: Fail to reject the _Null Hypothesis_.

-There are many different ways that we can structure a hypothesis statement, but they always come down to this comparison in the end.
-In normally distributed data, we calculate p-values from z-scores.
+There are many different ways that you can structure a hypothesis statement, but they always come down to this comparison in the end.
+In normally distributed data, you calculate p-values from z-scores.
 This is done a bit differently with discrete data.
-We may also have **_One-Tail_** and **_Two-Tail_** tests.
+You may also have **_One-Tail_** and **_Two-Tail_** tests.

-A **_One-Tail Test_** is when we want to know if a parameter from our treatment group is greater than (or less than) a corresponding parameter from our control group.
+A **_One-Tail Test_** is when you want to know if a parameter from the treatment group is greater than (or less than) a corresponding parameter from the control group.

 **_Example One-Tail Hypothesis_**